Color Psychology in Brand Design: How Color Affects Brand Identity

 Scalability and Consistency

-Test whether your palette performs equally well across social avatars, mobile interfaces, packaging, and large-scale advertising.
+Test your colors across social avatars, mobile interfaces, packaging, and advertising.

-A brand color that looks premium on a website but becomes muddy on a small app icon needs adjustment.
+A brand color that looks good on a website but poor on a small app icon needs adjustment.

 4